 But there are usually stages of emotional upheaval people face when they’re on the road to starting over.
 As with any loss, you’ll go through periods of adjustment, active recovery and life reformation.

-Knowing what to expect (and understanding that the feelings are normal) will help you get to the other side.
+Knowing what to expect (and understanding that the feelings, and even physical symptoms of grief, are normal) will help you get to the other side.

 How to rebuild after a divorce

 Here are nine strategies to help you move through divorce to a healthy new life.